 6. Get Groceries

 Getting groceries is a practical way of stretching the food budget while at the Disney parks.
 This will allow you to keep food in the hotel fridge.
-Things like milk with cereal for breakfast, fresh fruits and veggies for snacking or even frozen dinners that can be microwaved (if your hotel room has a microwave) are all great ways to save on the cost of restaurant dining.
+Consider buying things like milk with cereal for breakfast.
+Fresh fruits and veggies are great for snacking.
+You could even buy meals from the fridge case that can be microwaved (if your hotel room has a microwave).
+These are all great ways to save on the cost of restaurant dining.

-If you’re visiting Disneyland, a grocery store or Target is just a few miles away so you can easily drive your rental car or take Uber to the store to supply whatever you need.
+Disneyland grocery tip: If you’re visiting Disneyland, a grocery store or Target is just a few miles away so you can easily drive your rental car or take Uber to the store to supply whatever you need.
+Or use Vons grocery delivery service.

 7. Pack Snacks (or a Full Meal)